Arlington Cinema 'N' Drafthouse: Re-opening

 The new owners invested $45,000 on renovations and on December 14, 2007, Greg applied for a zoning permit with Arlington County to present live entertainment inside the restaurant.
 Musical acts such "Mancino", "The Sikes", and "Jimmie's Chicken Shack" were among the first live performances.

 Pretty soon the "Drafthouse" was also booking comedians to take spots on the main stage while alternating major motion pictures.
 Andy Kindler and Todd Barry were among the first touring comics booked.
 However, local comedians had been performing as early as June, 2006 in "The Drafthouse Comedy Lounge" (Also called "The Green Room"), which was a space with a small bar that branched off from the main lobby of the Theater.
 (The space was once converted into "The Old Arlington Grill", but is now called "Tortas y Tacos La Chiquita", a Mexican restaurant).
 The first comedy line-up to perform at the "Lounge" were Jessica Paquin, Erin Jackson, Norman Wilkerson, Rob Maher and Justin Schlegel.

 Since then, the "Drafthouse" has been a hotspot for comedy in the area.
-They continually book some of the nation's best touring comics at both at the original theater space and at a second location opened on April, 2016 in Washington, D.C. on the corner of 13th and L streets NW., a New York style, off-Broadway, black box theater called "Drafthouse Comedy".
+They continually book some of the nation's best touring comics at the original theater space.
+A second location opened in April of 2016 in Washington, D.C., on the corner of 13th and L streets NW., a New York style, off-Broadway, black box theater called "Drafthouse Comedy".
+The D.C. location closed in December of 2020 due to the COVID-19 pandemic restrictions in place at the time.